LASIK basics: Laser surgery and insurance

 Most vision centers also provide options to finance the surgery over a period ranging from 6 to 24 months.
 This could make your monthly payments as low as $60 per month.
 It’s also possible to pay for LASIK using pretax funds from a Health Savings Account (HSA) or Flex Spending Account (FSA).
 This option could save you up to 30% on your surgery.

-If it’s not important that you get the surgery immediately to correct your vision, then waiting for a discount at a preapproved laser vision center will save you money.
+If it’s not important that you get the laser surgery immediately to correct your vision, then waiting for a discount at a preapproved laser vision center will save you money.
 To bring in new clients, laser surgery centers sometimes provide special offers on LASIK.
+VSP has a page where special offers on LASIK are published as well.

 The importance of using VSP-approved LASIK doctors and centers